Pot glass

 A pot glass is a kind of glassware used for drinking beer in Australia.
-The size of a pot glass is 285mL (approximately 1⁄2 Imperial Pint).
-In Queensland, a pot is the most common size of drinking vessel for beer, and is the default glass for beer served at pubs and bars.
+The size of a pot glass is 285mL (approximately 1⁄2 Imperial pint).

 Within various states of Australia, a 285mL glass is also known as a middy, or in South Australia as a schooner, however, anywhere else in Australia, a schooner is considered a 425mL glass.